brysonjones/multitask_dit_policy/README.md

 hf download lerobot/pusht --repo-type dataset --local-dir /your/local/dir/pusht
 ```

-NOTE: I intentionally didn't add the ability to pull datasets from the HF hub with the interface I've implemented, as I think it adds unneccessary complexity and distracts from the simplicity I aim for with this project.
+NOTE: I intentionally did ***not*** add the ability to pull LeRobotDatasets from the HF hub and instead require all datasets to be locally available (unless you use Modal training, where the datasets should be stored on a Modal volume as described below).
 If this capability is of interest to you, please create an issue.

 ## Local Training